rahimiridzal/intro-toML/README.md

 # intro-toML
-Introduction to Machine Learning classification problem.
-Includes Data Preprocessing and Decision Tree implementation using only NumPy.
+Introduction to Machine Learning classification problem, includes Data Preprocessing and Decision Tree implementation using only NumPy.

 ## Table of Contents